-Alongside India, Cameroon was the starting point for our international aid for cleft children.
+Alongside India, Cameroon was the starting point for our international work to help cleft children.
 We were active in Cameroon from 2003 to 2014.
 We promoted a cleft project under the direction of a local surgeon and organized operations, which were supported on a voluntary basis by our current board member, Prof. Feyerherd.
 In the eleven years of our presence, we were able to treat almost 1,300 cleft patients in Cameroon.

-In 2009 we started our work in East Africa with a project in Uganda.
-Until 2016 we carried out operations at the Mbarara University Hospital.
+In 2009 we started our work to help cleft children in East Africa with a project in Uganda.
+Until 2016 we carried out surgery mission to the Mbarara University Hospital.
 The Ugandan cleft team is now working independently, our support in the area of surgery has been completed.
-Active from the beginning as volunteer project managers: the two experienced oral and maxillofacial surgeons Dr. Oliver Blume and Gunther Au-Balbach.
+Our volunteer project managers from the first day: the two experienced oral and maxillofacial surgeons Dr. Oliver Blume and Gunther Au-Balbach.
 After seven years of close cooperation, an Ugandan team now accompanies Oliver Blume and Gunther Au-Balbach on their annual missions in East Africa.
 Oliver Blume gives lectures at the Mbarara University Hospital.

-Three further projects were added in East Africa over the years: Rwanda in 2011, Burundi followed in 2015, Tanzania has been the third location since 2016.
+Three further projects were added in East Africa over the years: Rwanda in 2011, Burundi in 2015.
+Tanzania has been the third location since 2016.
 In 2019, our teams operated in Rwanda and Tanzania and were able to treat a total of 34 patients.

-In Burundi, our last mission for the time being took place in February 2018.
+In Burundi, our last mission for now took place in February 2018.
 This ended with an attack on our German medical team, which luckily did not harm anyone.
-Nevertheless, we had to stop our work in Burundi until further notice.
-Our East African doctors are also currently unable to work in Burundi.
-We hope to continue our work in Burundi soon.
+Nevertheless, we stopped our work in Burundi until further notice.
+Our local doctors are also currently unable to work in Burundi.
+We hope to resume our work to help cleft children in Burundi soon.
 The primary goal will then be to train a Burundian doctor in cleft surgery.